 How long will the course take to complete?

-Edexcel GCSE Geography usually takes two academic years to complete.
-However, some have managed to complete the course in one year and others have been known to start studying early and take three years.
+the course in one year and others have been known to start studying early and

 Is any prior knowledge required?